-Explores organizational system concepts related to health care systems and health policy and the relationships among these systems and policies and the nation's health.
-Emphasis on the professional nursing role concepts of accountability and advocacy within the health care system as relevant to select national health care issues.
+Explores professional concepts related to health care systems and health policy and the relationships among these systems and policies and the nation's health.
+Emphasis is on the professional concepts of accountability and advocacy within the health care system as relevant to select national health care issues.
 Students achieve student learning outcomes by integrating knowledge, skills, and attitudes in real and/or virtual classroom settings.

-Three or four theory units (30-40 clock hours).
-Prerequisite: Admission to BSN program.
+Three or four theory units (30 or 40 clock hours).

+Prerequisite: BSN program admission.